 How do I know where to go for any particular Series run?

 We’ll use the ShoeFly News page, plus our FB pages (one public, the other for members), as portal for all “near on the calendar” activities.
-E.g., for the April 20th run on Kingdom Trails, we posted to the News page about 3 days prior any details about where we meet, general description of planned routes, what food we intended to provide, etc. And if weather threatens comfort on the dirt, we’ll post promptly to the News page any change in plans.
+E.g., for the May 10th run on PRKR Mtn Trails, we post to the News page about 3 days prior with details about where we meet, general description of planned routes, what food we intended to provide, etc. And if weather threatens comfort on the dirt, we’ll post promptly to the News page any change in plans.
 The ShoeFly News page and FB pages will share in being dynamic to enhance word getting out thru more than one medium for all interests on the Series.
 Visit often – maybe that page will help put you to sleep at night!!